 - AIB successfully advocated for a regulatory change that will allow credit unions to make more small business loans.
 AIB was the only group representing small businesses to comment on the proposed rule.

 - AIB has worked hard to close the online sales tax loophole, including signing on to an amicus brief to the U.S. Supreme Court, writing to key members of Congress and launching the #efairnessnow campaign, which reached as many as 100,000 unique users on social media in a single week.
 Our work has engaged member businesses on the issues and given them tools to talk about it, and has contributed to wins in a number of states.

 We organize roundtable calls that allow our members to share resources and ideas.

 - Our roundtable discussions allow our member associations to share best practices, gain knowledge of new topics, and learn of replicable programs that they can take back to their members.
 As one member association said after one call, “It was so incredibly helpful to hear about the successes that other groups have experienced and be able to use those ideas to save time and money.”

 - Recent call topics include: “Attracting and Retaining Members,” “Engaging Suppliers in Supporting Indies,” “Omni-Channel Retailing and What It Means for Independents,” “Creating Events that Engage Consumers,” “Best Practices for Member Education,” and “Shop Local in the Age of Amazon.”

 We produce resources that member businesses use to educate key audiences.

-- AIB produces visually rich infographics and fact sheets that our associations and member businesses use to educate consumers and policymakers.
+- AIB produces visually rich infographics, fact sheets, and social media content that our associations and member businesses use to educate consumers and policymakers.
 These include: “The Ripple Effect When You Shop Local,” “Shopping Local for the Holidays,” “Five Things Your Local Officials Need to Know About Amazon,” and, “Before You Click on Amazon, Here’s Why Your Choice Matters.”

 We raise the visibility of independent businesses and the issues that matter to them in the media.